spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 While it is possible to improve the above issues with HTTP server-sent events, it does not address the case where a client decides to send data frequently, for which regular HTTP requests have to be made.
 To fully address the problems mentioned above, we need an alternative that could provide bidirectional communication between a client and server, that could also detect client disconnections and have a smaller overhead.
 The best solution that we found was WebSockets.

 ## 2.2 WebSockets
 We used the popular library [Socket.io](https://socket.io/) to leverage WebSockets in SpaceCraft.
 The major benefit of using WebSockets is that it provides a bidirectional communication between the client and server over a single TCP connection.
 After an initial HTTP handshake to establish the TCP connection, our client and server will then be connected through WebSockets for further communication.
-This ensures that either the client or server can send information to the other when needed with an additional overhead of only ~10 bytes per message <sup>[[1]](http://www.diva-portal.se/smash/get/diva2:1133465/FULLTEXT01.pdf "Performance comparison of XHR polling, Long polling, Server sent events and
+This ensures that either the client or server can send information to the other when needed with an additional overhead of only [~10 bytes per message](http://www.diva-portal.se/smash/get/diva2:1133465/FULLTEXT01.pdf "Performance comparison of XHR polling, Long polling, Server sent events and
 Websockets by Rasmus Appelqvist,
-Oliver Örnmyr")</sup>.
+Oliver Örnmyr").
 This is a ~95% decrease from using HTTP, and particularly useful in our case where we continuously stream data from the server to the clients.

 ![http vs websockets](https://docs.google.com/drawings/d/e/2PACX-1vQAdYwKH7kjzDDQv9GF-tpR9d2ZRK_vA661f2x3JPdTrPcE9c78WCl5rdyYW5XmyUy9wTYUlEZwQrEp/pub?w=1440)
 > A full duplex persistent connection is possible with WebSockets.
 The connection stays open until either the client or server disconnects.
 Reference: [WebSockets - A Conceptual Deep-Dive](https://www.ably.io/concepts/websockets)